With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLexington County Community Mental Health Center Adult Clinic/emergency Services is a mental health clinic in Lexington County, South Carolina, located at 301 A Palmetto Park Boulevard, 29072 zip code.
 Lexington County Community Mental Health Center Adult Clinic/emergency Services offers telemedicine/telehealth and outpatient treatment.
-Lexington County Community Mental Health Center Adult Clinic/emergency Services provides behavior modification, group therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Lexington County Community Mental Health Center Adult Clinic/emergency Services also supports people with serious mental illness, people with trauma and people with PTSD.
-Some other services provided by Lexington County Community Mental Health Center Adult Clinic/emergency Services include court-ordered outpatient treatment, illness management and recovery and case management.
+Lexington County Community Mental Health Center Adult Clinic/emergency Services provides couples/family therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Lexington County Community Mental Health Center Adult Clinic/emergency Services also supports people with trauma, people with PTSD and people with serious mental illness.
+Some other services provided by Lexington County Community Mental Health Center Adult Clinic/emergency Services include suicide prevention services, illness management and recovery and court-ordered outpatient treatment.

 Learn MoreBatesburg/leesville Clinic Adult Service Clinic is one of mental health facilities in Lexington County, South Carolina, located at 119-a Malibu Drive, 29006 zip code.
 Batesburg/leesville Clinic Adult Service Clinic provides outpatient treatment and telemedicine/telehealth.
-Batesburg/leesville Clinic Adult Service Clinic provides dialectical behavior therapy, couples/family therapy and trauma therapy to young adults, adults and seniors 65 or older.
-Batesburg/leesville Clinic Adult Service Clinic also supports people with trauma, people with serious mental illness and people with PTSD.
-Additional services provided at Batesburg/leesville Clinic Adult Service Clinic include illness management and recovery, suicide prevention services and court-ordered outpatient treatment.
+Batesburg/leesville Clinic Adult Service Clinic provides couples/family therapy, psychotropic medication and dialectical behavior therapy to adults, young adults and children / adolescents.
+Batesburg/leesville Clinic Adult Service Clinic also supports people with serious mental illness, people with PTSD and people with trauma.
+Additional services provided at Batesburg/leesville Clinic Adult Service Clinic include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.